urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 60. The Taxi Driver
-> **Target Words**: `appeal, assume, borrow, client, downtown, dull, embarrass, fare, former, formula, found, invest, loan, practical, quarter, salary, scholarship, temporary, treasure, urge`
+> `appeal, assume, borrow, client, downtown, dull, embarrass, fare, former, formula, found, invest, loan, practical, quarter, salary, scholarship, temporary, treasure, urge`

 Peter’s job was driving a taxi downtown.
 He made a small salary.
 But he liked his job because it wasn’t dull.
 Every day, he saw new things that appealed to him.
 Peter was practical about the future.
 “Maybe I can get a scholarship to college,” he thought.
 “I could learn mathematical formulas and get a job at a bank.
 I could help clients invest their money.”